Magdalene Hoff

-Magdalene Hoff (née Allwicher; 29 December 1940 – 28 March 2017) was a German Social Democratic Party of Germany politician who served five terms in the European Parliament as a member of the West Germany constituency and later the constituency of Germany on behalf of the Socialist Group later the Group of the Party of European Socialists then from July 1979 to July 2004.
+Magdalene Hoff (née Allwicher; 29 December 1940 – 28 March 2017) was a German Social Democratic Party politician who served five terms in the European Parliament as a member of the West Germany constituency and later the constituency of Germany on behalf of the Socialist Group later the Group of the Party of European Socialists then from July 1979 to July 2004.
 She was vice-president of the European Parliament between 1997 and 1999.
 Hoff was a member of several committees such as the Committee on Budgetary Control and the Committee on Budgets.
 She was a recipient of the Commander's Cross of the Order of Merit of the Federal Republic of Germany.

 Biography

-Hoff was born Magdalene Allwicher in Hagen, North Rhine-Westphalia, Germany, on 29 December 1940.
+Hoff was born Magdalene Allwicher in Hagen, then part of the German state of Prussia, on 29 December 1940.
 She became a member of the Social Democratic Party of Germany in 1971, and was trained as both a civil engineer and a lecturer.
 From 1975 to 1979, Hoff served as a member of the City Council of Hagen.
 Following that, she became responsible for the Working Group of Social Democratic Women in the SPD district of Western Westphalia as its district chairperson between 1982 and 1996.
 Hoff was also party executive for the SPD from 1994 to 1998, and was first deputy chairperson of the Group of the Social Democratic Party of Europe in the European Parliament between 1994 and 1997 and was then the European Parliament's Vice-President from 1997 to 1999.

 She was elected to represent the West Germany constituency in the European Parliament on behalf of the Socialist Group at the 1979 European Parliament election in West Germany from 17 July 1979 to 23 July 1984.
 Hoff was member of the Committee on Budgets and was part of the Delegation to the EEC-Greece Joint Parliamentary Committee and the Delegation for relations with the countries of South Asia.
 At the 1984 European Parliament election in West Germany, she was reelected to serve in the Second European Parliament again representing the constituency of West Germany between 24 July 1984 and 24 July 1989.
 Hoff remained on the Committee on Budgets but was now a member of the Committee on Budgetary Control from 1984 to 1987, the Delegation for relations with the United States and the Delegation for relations with the Union of Soviet Socialist Republics.
 She was a substitute for both the Committee on Women's Rights and the Committee on Budgetary Control between 1987 and 1989.